NAGOYA ELECTRIC WORKS CO., LTD.

 [Principle 5.1 Policy on Constructive Dialogue with Shareholders]

-The Company has designated the Management Administration Division and the Corporate Development Office as the divisions in charge of investor relations.
+NEW has designated the Management Administration Division and the Corporate Development Office as the divisions in charge of investor relations.
 The executives, Corporate Administration Division and the Corporate Development Office respond to requests for dialogue from shareholders and investors as necessary.

 In order to promote dialogue with shareholders and other stakeholders, the executives in charge of the IR department supervises dialogue with shareholders and other stakeholders, and collaborates with other departments, including related departments that assist in dialogue, to share information as appropriate.